 For the entrepreneurial leadership major, students must complete the entrepreneurial leadership core along with a minimum of 15 credits of electives.
 Students may chart their own course to create an individualized concentration in consultation with the department.
 A concentration includes completion of five to six elective courses (15-18 credits) within their chosen concentration track.
 A major in entrepreneurial leadership requires 44 total credits.
-Students who major in entrepreneurial leadership may minor in a variety of academic disciplines depending on their goals, such as graphic design, nonprofit administration or digital media and design.
+Suggested minor for those majoring in entrepreneurial leadership include graphic design, nonprofit administration or digital media and design.